Backbase/backbase.github.io/_posts/2021-06-16-android-flexible-configuration-with-deferred-resources.md

 ## Color variants

-The Backbase design system has a concept of "color variants", where any theme color has lighter and darker alternates.
+The Backbase design system has a concept of "color variants," where any theme color has lighter and darker alternates.
 These variants are defined by a computed overlay: a "lighter" variant is the base color with a 30% white overlay, while a "darker" variant is the base color with a 30% black overlay.